 If you become bankrupt, you must to notify us immediately.
 In event of your bankruptcy, ISA tax exemptions will no longer apply from the date on which a trustee is appointed to manage your estate.
 On notification, we will immediately suspend your account and await instructions from your Trustee or representative.
 Once you have no Loans and funds have been withdrawn by your Trustee or representative, your account will be terminated.

 HMRC require us to report on the amount subscribed, the valuation of your holding and some personal details to a secure site.
-You do not have to declare your IFISA on your tax return as you don’t pay interest on your IFISA account.
+You do not have to declare your IFISA on your tax return as you don’t pay tax on the interest on your IFISA account.
 If you have over-subscribed or opened a disallowed combination, HMRC will get in touch with you.

 You will need to contact the other ISA provider in order to arrange a transfer.
 You should not remove any funds yourself as this could result in the loss of the ISA.